NicoHood/GPGit/Readme.md

 You can also use your GPG key for email encryption with [enigmail and thunderbird](https://wiki.archlinux.org/index.php/thunderbird#EnigMail_-_Encryption). [[Read more]](https://www.enigmail.net/index.php/en/)

 ## Contact
 You can get securely in touch with me [here](http://contact.nicohood.de).
+My GPG key ID is `9731 2D5E B9D7 AE7D 0BD4 3073 51DA E9B7 C1AE 9161`.
 Don't hesitate to [file a bug at Github](https://github.com/NicoHood/gpgit/issues).
 More cool projects from me can be found [here](http://www.nicohood.de).

 ## Version History
 ```
+1.3.0 (24.01.2018)
+* Reworked bash script completely
+* Simplified parameters
+* Added environment variable and git config support
+* Reduced output verbosity
+* Generate archive from local git source rather than downloading it from github
+* Do less unnecessary error checking, but simplify the code instead
+* Create signatures with strongest hash algorithm
+* Use ECC keys for GPG key generation if available
+* Added color output options

 2.0.7 (27.06.2017)
 * Switch to Python3 from bash
 * New user interface with preview